-A system of units is said to be coherent if all of its units are either base units, or are derived from the base units without using any numerical factors other than 1.
+A system of units is said to be coherent if all of its units are either base units, or are derived from the base units without using any numerical factors other than one.
 The International System of Units (SI) is a coherent system.
 The American customary system of units is not coherent, because, for example, the factor 550 is used in defining the unit of power, horsepower (550 foot-pounds per second).

 Copyright © 2000-2003 Sizes, Inc. All rights reserved.